Nick-qsv/MLP-PPO-2PLY-MULTI/README.md

 # MLP‑PPO‑2PLY‑MULTI

+## Eplilogue

+When I started this project, I had very little understanding of how "AI" works let alone how reinforcement learning works.
+Subsequently, the first few passes I took at this "simple" idea of a neural network that plays backgammon led to a lot of misunderstandings.

+When i started i did what any person in 2023 onwards _should_ do, I asked chatgpt how to do it.
+It Suggested making it through Proximal Policy Optimzation (PPO), one of the most _advanced_ training methods.
+Something Tesauro could have only dreamed of in 1996.
+So I jumped in with both feet.

+Even if you ask chatgpt today (September 25, 2025) if you can create a backgammon rl net using ppo, it will tell you yes of course! nothing prevents it.

+This is a hallucination.

+I'm sure any well trained RL researcher could quickly have realized the issue.
+The action space is too combinatorially large from board state to board state.
+So if the board looks like X you have 7 moves, but if it looks Y then you have 1,000 distinct possible moves etc and they are all different.
+So PPO works great for something like DOTA (discrete action space) and terribly for backgammon.
+Duh

+I learned this about a quarter of the way through the repo, threw in the towel, and went all in on TD Learning.
+It's great for backgammon.  you just solve for the value function and ignore policy.
+The result?
+A basic backgammon playing machine:

+##

 An implementation of a sigmoid‑based neural network for Backgammon that uses Tesauro‑style board encoding.
 The model is a simple MLP that consumes a 198‑dimensional feature vector per board state (Tesauro’s representation) and outputs a scalar evaluation.

 ## What this is